-Join Gini von Courter for an in-depth discussion in this video Flagging messages for the to-do list, part of Outlook 2013 Power Shortcuts.
+Join Gini von Courter for an in-depth discussion in this video Flagging messages for the to-do list, part of Outlook 2013: Tips, Tricks, and Shortcuts.

 When a message arrives that I need to do something with, but I don't need to schedule time on my calendar, the easiest thing I can do is to put it on my To-Do list.
 And the way I do that is by using a flag.
 If I simply click on the flag icon, it will assign a flag.
 If I right-click, I get the choice of flags.
 So I can say, I'd like to do something with this today, tomorrow, this week, next week, no date, I'm not really sure why I would bother to do that, but some people do, or to set a particular custom date.

 If I choose custom, I can also set a reminder at the same time.
 And I can choose one of these items or I can type my own choice, which is, I'd like to view some of the tech ed sessions.
 And I'm going to start on that next Thursday.
 If I want to set a reminder, perhaps the day before, I can do that.
 Now, where does this appear?
 It appears on my To-Do list.
 So, when I click on Tasks, on my To-Do list, under Next Week, I'll find this item.

 If I delete this item, it will tell me if you do this you're also deleting an email message.
 And this is a great warning and I've never checked this message box because I don't ever want to automatically and accidentally delete an item that I don't intend to get rid of.
 So if I want to say that I'm done, I simply mark this as complete.
 It's removed from the To-Do list, but it's still here in my inbox, and it's marked as complete.
 If I simply decide I no longer want to mark this, the appropriate choice, instead of complete, would be to clear the flag.

 So, click, or right click, and choose a particular day, or relative time period when you would like to have something done, and add it to your To-Do list